 What’s The Point?

 In 1988, I completed my financial planning studies and proudly earned a CFP certificate.
 Over all those years, I have enjoyed the prestige of being certified, even as the costs increased, the red tape mounted and the continuing education droned on.
-Last summer, I was asked by Old Dominion University to teach the capstone course … Continue reading What’s The Point?
+Last summer, I was asked by Old Dominion University to teach the capstone course to students preparing to take the two onerous 3-hour exams. …

 Lukewarm IPOs is Good News

 I hate long-term bond funds.
 I hate annuities.
 And, I really hate IPOs (initial public offerings).
 IPOs happen when a private company wants to sell part of its ownership on a public stock exchange, like the NYSE.
-(Of course, it begs the question of why would I want to sell part of my company when … Continue reading Lukewarm IPOs is Good News
+(Of course, it begs the question of why would I want to sell part of my company when its value is going up?)
+The popular perception of IPOs…

 A Plea for Healing

 Bernice King once said “In my view, it was no accident that Nelson Mandela was chosen by God to lead the people of South Africa.
-There are very few people who could be imprisoned, kept away from their family and loved ones, and exit that same prison with such a powerful spirit of love and … Continue reading A Plea for Healing
+There are very few people who could be imprisoned, kept away from their family and loved ones, and exit that same prison with such a powerful spirit of love and a desire for reconciliation.”
+When Speaker Pelosi authorized an inquiry…

 Praying for Inflation